MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-complex-conversation-flow.md

 Create and register services as needed:

-- Basic services for a bot: an adapter and the bot implementation.
+- Basic services for the bot: an adapter and the bot implementation.
 - Services for managing state: storage, user state, and conversation state.
 - The root dialog the bot will use.